 The month of September isn’t only about Labor Day weekend, but is a month long celebration to increase public awareness of alopecia Areata and to help bring attention and understanding of hair loss as well as the need for a treatment.
 To many, this doesn’t mean anything, but for those suffering from hair loss, it is a month of empowerment and freedom.
-It is a month where those affected by alopecia can feel not so alone and have a chance to spread the word, celebrate ourselves, and end the stigma that comes with the loss of hair.
+It is a month where those affected by alopecia have a chance to spread the word, celebrate themselves, and end the stigma that comes with the loss of hair.

 Hair loss affects millions of people around the world every year, and Alopecia Awareness Month will hopefully increase the need for an FDA approved treatment that so many people not only want, but need.
 Below is a small guide so you can become fully aware of what alopecia is and what you can do to ease the loss, if not stop it altogether.